- About Homelessness

 |The solution to chronic homelessness is permanent supportive housing – permanent housing coupled with supportive services as needed.|

 Chronic homelessness is defined as long-term or repeated homelessness.
-Chronically homeless people have a serious physical or mental disability, including mental illnesses like schizophrenia and/or alcohol or drug addiction.
+Chronically homeless people have a serious physical or mental disability, including mental illnesses like schizophrenia, and may also struggle with alcohol or drug addiction.
 For this population, permanent housing linked to intensive services is usually necessary to achieve stability.

 Permanent supportive housing has been shown to be not only successful at ending chronic homelessness, but is also often cost-efficient.
 People experiencing long-term homelessness often incur significant public costs – through emergency room visits, run-ins with law enforcement, incarceration, and access to existing poverty and homeless programs.
 A number of cost and case studies have demonstrated that permanent supportive housing largely or totally offsets these costs while ending homelessness.